TN 226 (10-22)

 • Blank check;

-• SSA-1199-OP64 (Direct Deposit Sign-up Form (Laos)), or
+• SSA-1199-OP64 International Direct Deposit Signup Form Laos; or

 • Any document containing required banking information.

-B. Multi-country contract
+C. Multi-country contract

 The processing FI in Laos will have a prefix of 68 at the beginning of the Routing Transit Number (RTN).
+The first letter of the Depositor Account Number (DAN) field has the letter “N” assigned for Laos.

-C. Overview of IDD for Laos
+D. Overview of IDD for Laos

 The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
 DIO will fax incomplete forms to the FBU that serves Laos.
 The FBU contacts the beneficiary or FI for additional information..

-D. Description of Laos IDD bank data
+E. Description of Laos IDD bank data

 The data for coding IDD for Laos comes from banks determined by the FRBKC.
 The bank data for Laos consists of 29 characters.
 However, the bank data on the MBR will reflect 27 characters including the country code of N.

-E. Procedure for coding Laos bank data
+F. Procedure for coding Laos bank data

 The FRBKC relies on SSA to provide the complete bank data to ensure correct posting of payments to a customer’s account.
 If the information is incomplete, the FRBKC rejects the payment and returns the funds to SSA.
-When establishing or changing IDD bank data for Laos, you can use an SSA system (i.e., Modernized Claims System (MCS), Manual Adjustment Credit and Award Data Entry (MACADE), etc.).
+When establishing or changing IDD bank data for Laos, you can use an SSA system (i.e., Modernized Claims System (MCS), Manual Adjustment Credit and Award Data Entry (MACADE)).
 However, you must go to ITS.gov to enter the following:

-• account number
+• account number;

 • account ownership;